vladimir881002/viixoo_app_engine/viixoo_app_engine/viixoo_core/README.md

 psycopg[binary]: Driver for connecting to PostgreSQL.
 Jinja2: Used in QWeb, as QWeb in Odoo is based on Jinja.

-📌 Explanation of setup.py:

-find_packages(): Automatically detects packages within the project.
-install_requires: List of required dependencies (same as in requirements.txt).
-entry_points: Allows running the application from the command line (viixoo_app_engine). include_package_data=True: Includes additional files like templates and static assets.
-classifiers: Metadata about the project, useful for PyPI.

 🚀 Testing with Multiple Modules
 If we have these modules:
 viixoo_apps/